jasfouri/CodeExamples/README.md

 The script can be modified to run on another dataset by changing the patient number on line 2 (options are "001" or "002").

 # CodeExamples/AC Magnetometer
 Contains code and data I collected from some of my work in Dr. Jacob Robinson's Lab.
-The code processes magnetic nanoparticle magnetization data (in the presence of an alternating magnetic field) to characterize the hysteresis loops of the nanoparticles.
+I built an alternating magnetic field generator and printed circuit board with a pickup coil to collect magnetization data from magnetic nanoparticles.
+The code processes these data to capture the hysteresis loops of the nanoparticles.
 The file "HysteresisLoops.m" is the code and the folder "CodeExamples/AC Magnetometer/55kHz" contains the data.

 To collect a clean hysteresis loop from nanoparticles, I had to take two recordings of a nanoparticle sample and three recordings of a water sample (a control for further denoising the magnetization signal), then process all six combinations from these trials before selecting the cleanest hysteresis loop.
 "HysteresisLoops.m" yields three figures as output:
 Figure 1 plots the hysteresis loops colored by period of the magnetic field for each of the six combinations: